 By the mid-1970s, only an handful of DD54s were operable, the rest having been stored or shelved due to serious or unrepairable faults.
 At the same time, JNR decided to shift from diesel-locomotive-hauled passenger trains to DMUs, meaning that the remaining DD54s were either to be replaced by DD51s or by new DMUs.

 The agony of these unlucky locomotives came at an end when the last two DD54s (nos.
 12 and 33) were taken out of service on the 14th of June 1978.

-With none of the units reaching the legal minimium of 18 years of service life, averaging instead a very low 7 years and 4 months (with the shortest being 4 years and 10 months), DD54s quickly became the subject of a brief but intense and very unpleasant discussions in the Diet (the Japanese Parliment) about wheter or not if JNR was managed, especially taking also into consideration the budget and the company’s rapidly-growing debt.
+With none of the units reaching the legal minimium of 18 years of service life, averaging instead a very low 7 years and 4 months (with the shortest being 4 years and 10 months), DD54s quickly became the subject of a brief but intense and very unpleasant discussions in the Diet (the Japanese Parliment) about wheter or not if JNR was being “well-managed”, especially taking in consideration the tight budget and the company’s rapidly-growing debt.

 Things became even sourer when a Japanese Communist Party dietman noticed that at the time of the purchase, the person in charge of the auditing of JNR (a certain Yasujiro Okano) had previously been the president of Mitsubishi Heavy Industries, hinting at a possible meddling and favouritism within JNR’s top brass, wich may have led to the purchase of the troubled locomotives.

 By early 1979, the discussion around these locomotives had gradually died down, being replaced by the bigger Douglas-Grumman bribing scandal, thus JNR quietly but quickly prodceded to dismantle all 40 DD54s.